hazelcast/hazelcast-platform-demos/README.md

 You will need `my.license.key` for use with Hazelcast Enterprise.

-If using Hazelcast Cloud, you will need `my.cloud.discovery.token` from your Cloud cluster's credentials.
+If using Hazelcast Cloud, you will need `my.cloud.c` and `my.cloud.cluster1.discovery.token` from your Cloud cluster's credentials.

 If you plan to use the Slack integration in some modules, you will also need three Slack settings, `my.slack.bot.user.oath.access.token`, `my.slack.bot.channel.name` and `my.slack.bot.channel.id`.